-Note: This salary placement schedule starts at step 5 = $49,027 annually.
+Note: This salary placement schedule starts at step 9 = $57,103.68 annually.
 Step designations are now intended for administrative purposes only.
 Although step designations will not change, salary amounts will change contingent upon amount of COLA allocations and earning increments.
 Now: Increments ≠ steps; Increments = $.

+Appendix A: The FT faculty salary placement schedule is:

+INCREASE BY 2% EFFECTIVE June 30, 2017.